-Not to be confused with volume, open interest refers to the total number of contracts entered into, but not yet offset, by a transaction or delivery, and thus they are outstanding or “open”.
-Generally open interest increases when new money enters the market, and thus supportive of the current trend, either up or down, and if open interest decreases, it is not support of the trend.
+Open Interest (From FX Futures) refers to the total number of contracts entered into, but not yet offset, by a transaction or delivery, and thus they are outstanding or “open”.
+Not to be confused with volume.
+Generally, open interest increases when new money enters the market, and thus supportive of the current trend, either up or down, and if open interest decreases, it is not support of the trend.

 Trend Confirmation Strategy (Rising Open Interest):